Pong420/videojs-plus/guide/SettingMenu.md

 [Demo](https://pong420.github.io/videojs-plus/examples/setting-menu.html)

-If you got error from below example script, visit [the example source code](examples/setting-menu.html)
+If you got an error from below example script, visit [the example source code](examples/setting-menu.html)

 #### Create an on off menu item